Skip to content

 Smuggle a full error through transports that only preserve message or cause.

-Some transports — certain RPC layers, Cloudflare Durable Object stub boundaries, queues — only propagate an error’s message (or cause) and drop every custom property.
-Packing embeds the full serialized error into one of those surviving fields so it can be restored on the other side.
+Some layers — certain RPC systems, the boundary into a Cloudflare Durable Object, job queues — only pass along an error’s message (or cause) and throw away every other property.
+Packing tucks the whole error into one of those fields that do survive, so you can rebuild it on the other side.

 import { EErrorPackType } from "@nice-code/error";